Elementary and Middle School Artwork Contest

 - Use of materials

 The judging panel decisions are final.
 Schools with winning entries will be contacted by phone.
-Winning students, family members and teachers will be invited to be recognized during The Arc Maryland Annual Convention on June 8, 2018 at Turf Valley in Ellicott City, MD.
+Winning students, family members and teachers will be invited to be recognized during Developmental Disabilities Day at the Legislature, February 13, 2019.

 Entries received will be displayed at the Convention as well, and may be displayed and/or reproduced in newsletters, websites, social media and other forms.